Do You Need an Addition Permit? Complete Guide

 Frequently Asked Questions

-FAR is the ratio of your total building area to your lot size.
-If your city has a 0.4 FAR and you have a 5,000 sq ft lot, your total building area can't exceed 2,000 sq ft.
-Your addition must keep you within this limit.
+FAR is the ratio of your total building square footage to your lot size.
+If your city has a 0.4 FAR and you have a 5,000 sq ft lot, total building area can't exceed 2,000 sq ft, including the existing house.
+If your current home is already 1,800 sq ft, you can only add 200 sq ft before hitting the FAR limit.
+This is often the determining factor for how large an addition can be, even when setbacks and height limits aren't an issue.

 Cities We Cover for Addition Permits